javierlog08/weblabs-spring-api/README.md

  ## See in action

- You can test it or see it in action using  accesing on the browser to the url http://127.0.0.1:port
+ You can see it in action on the browser to the url http://127.0.0.1:8080 (or whetever the port that spring is using to run the webapp)

+ Default user and password is admin / admin.

- We recommend test this webservice using *curl* command
+ We recommend use this webservice with *curl* command

  ```
   // If you do